jundalisay/superb/content/en/research/confucius/analects/chapter-10c.md

 Though I may be a day older than you, do not (for the moment) regard me as such.
 While you are living this unoccupied life you are saying, 'We do not become known.'
 Now suppose some one got to know you, what then?"
 {{< /l >}}

-Tsz-lu was first to speak=
+Tsz-lu was first to speak:

 <div class="right tsz-lu">
 Give me a State of large size and armament, hemmed in and hampered by other larger States, the population augmented by armies and regiments, causing a dearth in it of food of all kinds; give me charge of that State, and in three years' time I should make a brave country of it, and let it know its place.